Amrita Sher-Gil

 Amrita Sher-Gil (30 January 1913 – 5 December 1941) was a Hungarian–Indian painter.
 She has been called "one of the greatest avant-garde women artists of the early 20th century" and a pioneer in modern Indian art.
 Drawn to painting from an early age, Sher-Gil started formal lessons at the age of eight.
 She first gained recognition at the age of 19, for her 1932 oil painting Young Girls.
 Sher-Gil depicted everyday life of the people in her paintings.

-Sher-Gil traveled throughout her life to various countries including Turkey, France, and India, deriving heavily from precolonial Indian art styles as well as contemporary culture.
+Sher-Gil travelled throughout her life to various countries including Turkey, France, and India, deriving heavily from precolonial Indian art styles as well as contemporary culture.
 Sher-Gil is considered an important painter of 20th-century India, whose legacy stands on a level with that of the pioneers from the Bengal Renaissance.
 She was also an avid reader and a pianist.
 Sher-Gil's paintings are among the most expensive by Indian women painters today, although few acknowledged her work when she was alive.